ePaper application usage

 This behaviour is normal.
 Wait for 2 minutes until it wakes up and re-checks everything on the server.

-Displaying content on the ePaper screen
+Displaying content on an ePaper screen

 - You can do so by entering the device settings then selecting the Assign content option.